penn-cnt/Scheid_EC_network_tools/Data/README.txt

 Partitions.mat (11/20/19): Partitions generated from Networks.mat, gamma = 0.5, beta=0.01
 Energy.mat (2/8/20): Energy with single-point control energy EnergySOZ.mat (2/8/20): Energy with SOZ as control points, using average bandpower across entire preictal period as a reference, input is gaussian, A_s is NOT normalized!
-EenrgySOZ_B1.mat (2/8/20): settings same as above, however B=1 at control points, 'relax' elsewhere along diagonal, A_s was normalized, 1000 permutations
+EenrgySOZ_B1.mat (2/8/20): settings same as above, however B=1 at control points, 'relax=10^-5' elsewhere along diagonal, A_s was normalized, 1000 permutations
+EenrgySOZ_B1.mat (2/19/20): settings same as above, B=1 at control points, 'relax=0' elsewhere along diagonal, A_s was normalized, 100 permutations
 EnergySOZ_spread.mat (2/8/20): same as EnergySOZ_B1.mat, but used Gaussian Spread with parameter sigma, A_s was normalized, 1000 permutations